Haplophthalmus danicus

-Haplophthalmus danicus, also known as the terrestrial cave isopod or spurred ridgeback isopod, is a species of woodlouse in the family Trichoniscidae.
+Haplophthalmus danicus, also known as the terrestrial cave isopod or spurred ridgeback isopod, is a species of woodlouse that belongs to the family Trichoniscidae.
 It is naturally found in Europe, Southern Asia, and temperate Asia, however it has been introduced to North America.
 This species was likely introduced during original European settlement, and therefore has been well established in terrestrial communities.